ASManojKumar/car-parking-tool/README.md

-# MoveInSyncTask
+# Car Parking Tool

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.

 ## Development server

-Run `ng serve` for a dev server.
+Clone the project, to start the application `npm install` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding